Huntington Bank Business Loans, Summarized

 The Business Gold Card

 Finally, if you’re interested in access business credit—and want to earn rewards for spending responsibly—then we suggest you consider the Business Gold Card from American Express.
 Every month, the Business Gold Card will reward you 4x points for the two categories that you spend the most on out of a list of six.
 Plus, you’ll earn 1x rewards on all other spending.

-As a welcome offer, the Business Gold Card is currently offering a year’s worth of G Suite Basic for three users and ZipRecruiter—a value of more than $3,000 for spending with your new card.
 For all of this value, though, you will have to pay an annual fee—and a steep one at that.
 The Business Gold Card will set your business back $295 a year, so be sure that it will be worth the investment.

 What are some final takeaways to consider as we wrap up our guide to Huntington Bank commercial and business loans?
 Well, for one, if you’re looking for an SBA loan—be it a 7(a) loan, an Express loan, or a 504/CDC loan—Huntington is likely a stellar an option for you.
 Especially if you’ve come to terms with how hard to qualify for these loans are and how long they tend to take to fund, it could be worth seeking SBA funding through Huntington Bank.

 That said, SBA loans—although they offer some of the best terms on the market—aren’t best for everyone.
 If you’re slightly underqualified, you need funding fast, or both, you should seriously consider the alternatives to Huntington Bank business loans that we highlight in this article.
 Unfortunately, bank loans like those from Huntington Bank aren’t easy to get your hands on quickly—even if you are able to qualify.